-Create guidelines / code of conduct
+Create guidelines or a code of conduct

 - Clear descriptions of all channels (except for our random channel)

-- On video calls with multiple users we mute microphones when not talking
+- On video calls with multiple users, we mute microphones when not talking

 Host town halls as webinars

 If you host town halls or similar for your entire organisation, there is no need for cancellations.
 Simply move them online!
-Slido is an awesome tool for questions and sorting these and can also be integrated in Slack.
+Slido is an awesome tool for questions and sorting these and can also be integrated with Slack.

-Company culture and 'fun' stuff
+Company culture and fun stuff

 Tips to share with your coworkers